 In the event applications have already been submitted and the aforementioned information was not included, the Commission should follow up with the charter school to obtain the information.
 In making its recommendation to the Board, the Commission should consider whether the application provides sufficient justification demonstrating that the rigor of the charter school's proposed graduation requirements is equal to or greater than the rigor of the graduation requirements set in Board Policy 102-15.
-If the Commission should consider whether the application provides sufficient justification justification demonstrating that the proposed graduation requirements are less rigorous, the Commission should consider whether the application provides sufficient justification demonstrating how, despite the reduced rigor, the proposed graduation requirements are more beneficial to the charter school's students than the graduation requirements set in Board Policy 102-15.
+If the Commission finds that the proposed graduation requirements are less rigorous, the Commission should consider whether the application provides sufficient justification demonstrating how, despite the reduced rigor, the proposed graduation requirements are more beneficial to the charter school's students than the graduation requirements set in Board Policy 102-15.